 - Carrying out a Building Regulatory Capacity Assessment, in order to improve building regulatory efficiency and effectiveness.

 Component 3: Communications and Knowledge Management.
-The activities under this component will:
+The activities under this component:

 - Capture and communicate data from the consultations and assessments, in order to better inform decision-making and ensure complementarity with other ongoing projects in SVG.